dportik/dadi_pipeline/Two_Populations/README.md

 script for clarity.
 The workflow is nearly identical to V2, with less clutter.
 New models added to the model set, here is a complete list of models (new models marked with +):

-1. Standard neutral model, populations never diverge
+1. Standard neutral model, populations never diverge.
 2. Split into two populations, no migration.
 3. Split into two populations, with symmetric migration.
 4. Split into two populations, with different migration rates.